On this page:

 What would my course of study look like if I pursue a combined DMD/MPH degree?

 DMD/MPH students must complete 13 credits in the MPH program in addition to their DMD courses.
 The program can be completed in four and one-half or five years.
 Students begin taking MPH courses in their third year and take at least one course each semester.
-Both degrees are conferred at the completion of both programs.

 What are the career opportunities available with a DMD/MPH?